 5 – Tiyanak.

-This creature became even more popular after the release of Peque Gallaga and Lore Reyes’ 1988 Filipino horror film with the same name starring one of Philippines’ popular scream queens before, Janice de Belen.
+This creature became even more popular after the release of Peque Gallaga and Lore Reyes’ 1988 Filipino horror film of the same name starring one of the Philippines’ popular scream queens before, Janice de Belen.
 Hence, the creature’s popular nickname- “anak ni Janice” (Janice’s baby).

 4 – Zuma

 Comics were once one of the most popular forms of entertainment in the Philippines- but have sadly experienced a decline since the advent of Japanese manga and North America’s booming comic book industry.
 Perhaps the most well-known character in Pinoy comics was Zuma, created by Jim Fernandez in 1974.